 We said: A nursery favourite featuring a wonderful elephant of many colours.
 Elmer and all his differences have subtly taught generations of children that it's ok to be different.

 You said: It teaches us to be ourselves and embrace our quirks.

 We said: Pongo's life with his wife and human pets seems perfect, especially when he becomes a father – but all that changes with the mysterious disappearance of the puppies.
 It's the start of a dangerous quest to get them back.
 A classic canine caper.

-They said: I loved the way it was written, with a properly evil villain, properly brave heroes and a ridiculously happy ending.
+You said: I loved the way it was written, with a properly evil villain, properly brave heroes, and a ridiculously happy ending.
 I’ve never forgiven Disney for changing the story so much, the film loses all the special touches of the text!

 We said: Five children stumble upon a Psammead – an ancient Sand-fairy with the ability to grant wishes, all of which go terribly wrong with comical results.
 You know what they say – be careful what you wish for...

 You said: It is history told from the children's eyes and siblings coming together!
 The film adaptation was good too, as it brought the book to life.